KMMBridge - XCFramework publishing for Kotlin Multiplatform

 - GitHub Releases

-- General Maven repos
+- Maven repos (including GitHub Packages)

 - Amazon S3 (only for public URLs without authentication)